pierreericgarcia/tic-tac-toe/README.md

 # TIC TAC TOE

 This app is a simple Tic tac toe game made with React.
-It's main purpose was to train me to TDD development.
+It's main purpose was to train me to TDD.

 Here's a brief preview of the app :